Waupaca County Court Records

 Searching Probate Records

 Public probate case information is available online through WCCA.
-A public-access terminal in the Probate Office allows visitors to search cases electronically.
-If a paper file is housed on site, it may be reviewed at the counter.
-The office maintains estate records dating from 1860 to the present, though original files from 1930–1939 are held by the Wisconsin Historical Society.
-Microfilm copies of estate records prior to 1930 are also available through the Historical Society; researchers may contact the Archives Reference Staff at askarchives@wisconsinhistory.org or (608) 264-6460.
+A public-access terminal in the Probate Office also lets you search cases electronically, and you can review any paper file housed on site at the counter.
+The office holds estate records dating from 1860 to the present, though original files from 1930–1939 are held by the Wisconsin Historical Society.
+Microfilm copies of estate records prior to 1930 are also available through the Historical Society; contact the Archives Reference Staff at askarchives@wisconsinhistory.org or (608) 264-6460.

 Copies of Probate Records

-Public probate records are available for $1.00 per page.
+Public probate records cost $1.00 per page.
 Confidential probate records—including mental health commitments, certain guardianship files, and adoption records—are not available for public inspection and require a court order for access.

 Types of Probate Matters